shama/phase/README.md

 to re-download the same resource again if they have it in cache.

 Only the contents of `PhaseRoot/Site/webroot` and any urls your application references are present in the built version of your site.
-A urls from the h5bp project are used as seeds to crawl the rest of your content.
+A few urls from the h5bp project are used as seeds to crawl the rest of your content.

 Usage
 -----